By David Peris Navarro

 Figure 1.
 Production of bioethanol scheme.
 A) panel is a simple representation of the generation of hydrolysates.
 B) panel represents the introduction of Scheffersomyces stipitis bioblocks to facilitate xylose conversion to ethanol in S. cerevisiae chassis strain.

 Back in 2011, I was finishing my PhD thesis related with the genomic characterization of interspecies Saccharomyces hybrids.
 Those hybrids were isolated from stressful conditions, such as wine and beer fermentations at low temperatures.
-The genome of those hybrids contained S. cerevisiae and genome contributions from low temperature tolerant species5-7,10.
+The genome of those hybrids contained S. cerevisiae and genome contributions from low temperature tolerant species5-7,9.
 The observation supported the idea that hybridization could be a shortcut to combine phenotypic traits: the fermentative power of S. cerevisiae and the tolerance to low temperatures of the other species.
 Excited about that idea, I wanted to apply hybrids to the biofuel industry.
 I joined Dr. Chris T. Hittinger’s lab in 2012 and in close collaboration with another postdoc in the lab, Dr. William G. Alexander, we started to generate hybrids with classical methods between biofuel GLBRC (Great Lakes Bioenergy Research Center) S. cerevisiae chassis strains and other Saccharomyces species.
-The method consisted in crossing haploid mating compatible yeast strains with inserted drug-markers in the genome to generate allodiploids8,10 (Figure 2).
+The method consisted in crossing haploid mating compatible yeast strains with inserted drug-markers in the genome to generate allodiploids8,9 (Figure 2).
 The insertion of drug markers in a specific chromosome location imposes a selective pressure in the hosting chromosome during selection.
 To remove that pressure, in 2014, we generated plasmids with those drug-markers to facilitate the removal of those markers after hybrid selection.
 During a lab meeting, we realized that the DNA backbone of the new plasmids contained a endonuclease gene (HO), that in haploids can facilitate mating type switch3 (Figure 2).
-We knew that some industrial interspecies hybrids were generated by a mechanism called rare-mating, where some diploid cells containing both mating types, and not competent to mate, can become competent by converting both mating types to the same type or by inactivating one copy10.
+We knew that some industrial interspecies hybrids were generated by a mechanism called rare-mating, where some diploid cells containing both mating types, and not competent to mate, can become competent by converting both mating types to the same type or by inactivating one of the MAT copies9.
 The competent diploid can now be crossed with a haploid or another competent diploid, generating two species hybrids (allotriploids or allotetraploids).
-Dr. William G. Alexander tested the idea and he successfully generated allotetraploid yeasts cells1, with our new HyPr (Hybrid Production) technology.
+Dr. William G. Alexander tested if artificially expression the HO in diploids can facilitate the mating switch.
+He successfully generated mating competent diploids, who originated allotetraploid yeasts cells1 with our new HyPr (Hybrid Production) technology.

 In 2014, I worked together with Ryan V. Moriarty, an undergraduate student that joined to the lab.
 Ryan was an enthusiastic student, who started in the lab isolating wild yeasts, but she got so excited about our GLBRC projects, that she quickly moved to new challenges.
 Ryan was involved in characterizing the tolerance to hydrolysate toxins and xylose fermentative capabilities of wild Saccharomyces strains.
 We observed that none of the tested wild strains contain all of the desired industrial traits, but some have natural tolerance to toxins, and others could metabolize xylose8.
 The problem again is that the bioblocks responsible of those phenotypes were unknown.
 In 2016, Ryan started to test whether HyPr could be used serially to cross and combine multiple genomes.
 By a series of time consuming crosses, she got, for the first time in the world, a yeast cell with genome contributions of six species.
 The result was well-received in international conferences, such as ISSY33 (Ireland, 2017) and ECFG15 (Rome, 2020).
 A Hittinger lab senior scientist, Dr. Russell Wrobel, created more HyPr plasmids containing different dominant selectable marker to better facilitate these serial crosses.
 He then took the challenge to replicate and expand on Ryan’s experiments.
 This method, we call iHyPr (iterative Hybrid Prorduction), reduces time and facilitates the way higher order interspecies hybrids are generated (Figure 2).
 Russell generated three new six species hybrids, using different crossing scenarios, where the hydrolysate tolerating, xylose-metabolising, S. cerevisiae chassis strain was included.
 Additionally, two undergraduate students from the Dr. Alexander’s lab, Mira G. Basuino and Emily J. Ubbelohde, replicated the crosses to get the frequency of successful matings.
 By whole genome sequencing the new hybrids by the Joint Genome Institute (JGI) and using SppIDer, our new bioinformatic tool developed by an excellent PhD student Dr. Quinn Langdon4, we demonstrated our hybrids looks like a species of frankenyeast, a yeast with pieces of multiple species.